Where to find the iPhone XR's hidden shortcuts

-The iPhone XR ($749 at Apple) doesn't have 3D Touch, a feature that adds a pressure sensitive screen to recent iPhones ($1,193 at Amazon Marketplace).
+The iPhone XR doesn't have 3D Touch, a feature that adds a pressure sensitive screen to recent iPhones.
 Users could press on a display to do things like preview links, trigger app shortcuts or view a list of actions to take on an email.

 With the iPhone XR, 3D Touch is nowhere to be found.
 Instead, the phone has Haptic Touch.
 The feature is similar, but instead of relying on pressure, a long press is all that's required.